powerd6/infra/infrastructure/stages/README.md

 This is the only stack that is provisioned with local state.

-It initializes a postgres database meant to be used by the other stages as the backed.
+It initializes a postgres database with [ElephantSQL](https://www.elephantsql.com/) meant to be used by the other stages as the backend.

 ### 1: Github